 Why this programme?

-The importance and versatility of the field is also seen in where you can do your Master's thesis projects, which could be in the research group where you had your mentor or in another group doing research in related fields.
-Uppsala University is also part of the SciLifeLab which can also offer suitable projects for those interested in the field of advanced analytical chemistry of biological samples.
+Uppsala University is also part of the SciLifeLab, which can offer suitable projects for those interested in the field of advanced analytical chemistry of biological samples.
 In the Uppsala region, there are also several large or small companies and research agencies where you can find interesting projects, which will further add to your contact network.

 The programme leads to a Master of Science (120 credits) with Chemistry as the main field of study.

-Second, third, and fourth semester During the second and third semesters, you will take advanced courses in analytical chemistry, including, e.g., forensic chemistry, but also learn more about the most recent techniques and equipment in separation and mass spectrometry.
+Semester 2, 3 and 4 During the second and third semesters, you will take advanced courses in analytical chemistry, including, e.g. forensic chemistry, but also learn more about the most recent techniques and equipment in separation and mass spectrometry.
 You will also do a project involving the whole chain from planning how and where to obtain the samples, sample preparation, all the way to choosing method of analysis and statistical validation.
 The programme ends with a degree project of 30 credits or 45 credits.

 You will also receive systematic training in both oral and written presentations as an integrated part of the courses.
 The ability to communicate well will be very important in your future career.